objective-php/starter-kit/README.md

 A few simple steps are needed to get this application up and running:

-# the next step assumes that composer is available in your PATH
+### The next step assumes that composer is available in your PATH

 ```
 # install the project and its dependencies